hashicorp/terraform-website/content/source/docs/cloud/sentinel/mock.html.md

 sentinel.hcl              # sample configruation file
 ```

-The sample `sentinel.hcl` file will contain mappings to the mocks so that you
+The sample `sentinel.hcl` file contains mappings to the mocks so that you
 can get started testing with `sentinel apply` right away.
 For `sentinel test`,
 however, we recommend a more detailed layout.